Latest Work

 My most valuable skill as a photographer is not my working knowledge of cameras settings or expertise with the latest post-processing software, but it is having the eye to see how my photographs should be rendered in their final finished state.

 The image above, "Stillness, Elbow Pond" looks as if it were shot on transparency film with a large format camera.
-It is not surreal or overdone; it looks like a photograph.
+It is not surreal, overdone, or too good to be true; it looks like a "real" photograph.
 I use the most basic post-processing techniques to render images the way I would have rendered them if I had had the full resources of yesterday's color darkroom at my disposal.
 I apply the same degree of creative control in working with color as I did in the wet black and white darkroom.

 The pictures that a photographer makes point back to the photographer and reveal something about what kind of person he is.
 His character, or lack thereof, will be reflected in the pictures he makes, and his choice of subject matter.